FBredell/MARL_artificial_conventions_Hanabi/hanabi_learning_environment/agents/rainbow/README.md

-# Rainbow agent for the Hanabi Learning Environment
+# Rainbow with augmented convention-action space agents for the Hanabi Learning Environment

 ## Instructions - Basics